What you build

 state machine.
 This method returns an operation which will be committed every

 time a new leader is elected.
-This is actually related to the single-server membership change bug in the Raft consensus
+This is actually related to the

 algorithm rather than our atomic register logic.